Language Models Don't Know What You Want: Evaluating Personalization in Deep Research Needs Real Users: When Deep Research Gets to Know You

 A formative study showed \model{}'s promise but that the system was imperfect (\cref{subsection:formative}), leading us to ask: how should we evaluate \model{} to reveal common failures and track improvements?
 In surveying recent \nlp{} work on personalization, offline benchmarks dominate \cite{voorhees1999trec}: for 31 ACL'25 works on personalization, all evaluate offline (18 with synthetic user datasets and 17 with \mm{} judges), but \textbf{only two run user studies with real end users }(Appendix~\ref{appendix:persona_survey}).
 However, excelling in offline evaluation does not ensure the system is helpful~\cite{mozannar2025the}, as offline metrics can neglect what users value~\cite{NarayananVenkit2025SearchEI}.

 To test what offline personalization evaluations miss, we first build a synthetic dataset pairing \dr{} queries with paper sets simulating users (\cref{subsection:dataset}), and 16 offline metrics (\cref{subsection:metrics}).
-Here, \model{}~excels: profiles accurately cite papers to back inferred user interests, personalized actions more closely match user profiles versus generic ones, and our reports have higher quality and adherence to actions versus open-source and commercial \dr{} systems (\cref{subsection:offline_results}).
-To contrast this with online evaluations, we draw on human-computer interaction and use \model{} as~a probe~\cite{Hutchinson2003TechnologyPI} to unveil user needs in personalized \dr{}.
+Here, \model{}~excels: profiles accurately cite papers for inferred user interests, personalized actions more closely match user profiles versus generic ones, and our reports have higher quality and adherence to actions versus open-source and commercial \dr{} systems (\cref{subsection:offline_results}).
+To contrast this with online evaluations, we draw on human-computer interaction and use \model{} as~a probe~\cite{Hutchinson2003TechnologyPI} to unveil real users' needs in personalized \dr{}.
 In 90-minute interviews, 21 \dr{} users build profiles, pick query actions, and rate reports via a \model{}-backed interface~(\cref{subsection:interview}).